Best Horror Movies of All Time

 I really like this movie.
-It wasn't that scary and it was a little slow but it was great.
-I was really mad when the bucket of blood fell on Carrie, so I was quite happy when Carrie got her revenge!
-I like when she killed Chris, my least favorite.
+It wasn't that scary, and it was a little slow, but it was great.
+I was really mad when the bucket of blood fell on Carrie, so I was quite happy when Carrie got her revenge.
+I liked it when she killed Chris, who was my least favorite character.

 The only movie to make me cry.
 It is so disturbing and emotional.
 That jump scene at the end is one hell of a jump scene!